 Through the course website, students will be given access to certain materials.
-There will be hard valued excel files provided for the problems in the book, solutions to the end-of-chapter problems, a few spreadsheets that perform certain calculations discussed in the book, the Judson Green case and the valuation project write-ups.
+There will be hard valued excel files provided for the chapter examples and the problems in the book (these are the underlying data for the chapter examples and problems), solutions to the end-of-chapter problems, a few spreadsheets that perform certain calculations discussed in the book and the valuation project write-ups.

-In addition, there will be copies of the PowerPoint slides I will use during lectures available on the course website as well.
+In addition, there will be copies of the PowerPoint slides I will use available on the course website as well.
 These will not be distributed in hard copy, so students wishing to have them prior to class, can print them out.
-The final version of these will be available by at least 8:30AM on the day of class.
+The final version of these will be available by at least 9:30AM on the day of class.
 There will generally be three copies of the PowerPoint slides (2, 4 and 6 slides per page).
 In some cases I may create slides that are just one per page because of small print in tables and graphs.
-If you are registered for the class, you can gain access to class website for this course via mySPIKE (http://myspike.wharton.upenn.edu).

-Mark Zmijewski and I would appreciate it if you would report typos, errors and comments.
+Mark Zmijewski and I would appreciate it if you would report any typos, errors, comments and suggestions.
 Thus, there will be a place on the course website where you can report typos, errors and passages that confused you.
 This area will be organized by chapter number and will be visible to everyone so you can see whether a typo has already been noted and whether I responded to some issue needing clarification.
 I will comment on any item that requires clarification.
-Your feedback will help us rewrite our material for the next edition of the book.
-When you post a question or comment, please indicate the page number of the book.
+Your feedback will help us rewrite our material for the second printing of this edition.
+When you post a question or comment, please indicate the page number of the book